 On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System based on the experience study prepared for the five-year period ending June 30, 2019.
 Primary among the changes were the updates to rates of mortality, retirement, and withdrawal.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
-These assumption changes are reflected in the calculation of the June 30, 2021 Total Pension Liability.
+These assumption changes were first reflected in the calculation of the June 30, 2021 Total Pension Liability.

 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contributions in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2021 employer contributions were determined in the June 30, 2018 valuation).
+The actuarially determined contributions in the schedule of employer contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported (June 30, 2022 employer contributions were determined in the June 30, 2019 valuation).
 The following actuarial methods and assumptions were used to determine the most recent contributions reported in that schedule:

-Actuarial cost method Entry age

-Amortization method Level dollar, open

-Remaining amortization period N/A

-Asset valuation method 5-year smoothed fair value

-Inflation 2.75 percent

-Salary increase N/A

-Investment rate of return 7.30 percent, net of pension plan investment expense, including inflation
+Actuarial cost method Amortization method Remaining amortization period Asset valuation method Inflation Salary increase Investment rate of return

-Cost-of-living adjustments 1.50 percent semi-annually
+Cost-of-living adjustments